stidd/curriculum17-18/foundations/units/unit8/README.md

-# Unit 8: Unit Title
+# Unit 8: JavaScript Functions Part 2

 |Lesson|Minutes|Objectives <br> *Coders will be able to ...*|Extra Resources|
 |:-------:|:-------:|:-------|:-------|